zeroknowledgediscovery/paraknowledgedoc/README.md

 ```

 In this structure, `TARGET` will be either `IPF` or `ASD`, depending on the specified target in the request.
 Each entry in the `predictions` array corresponds to a patient's risk prediction for the specified disorder.

+#### Inetrpretation

+The `probability` is the probability of a patient to experience the target disorder in near future (the length of this future depends on teh model, but currently the "prediction window" is 1 year).
+We recommend that for relable prediction, use decision thersholds greater than 90% or higher on this estimated probability.

 ---